 IP addresses save us manually moving data and online information from device to device with CDs, memory cards and other external storage.
 We all need the power of IP addresses to access a shared file, send an email or search Google.
 It’s easy to forget how important this little string of numbers can be!
 IP addresses are vital to computing technology, and they come in many different forms…

 Static IPs vs dynamic IPs

 A static IP address remains constant, meaning any device using this form of IP will have the same IP address every time they access the internet or connect with other networks.
-This IP remains in use throughout any device reboots or re-connections, making it a favourite for large business or home networks.
+This IP remains in use throughout any device reboot or re-connections, making it a favourite for large businesses or home networks.

 Each form of IP address has pros and cons.
-Static IP addresses offer more reliable data transmissions and exchange information very quickly, however they are less secure and easier to track.
-They are also more expensive, and often only available upon request from your ISP (internet service provider) who assign your IP addresses.
-Dynamic IP addresses are far more secure and difficult to track; they are also cheaper, as ISPs can keep them consistently in use.
-However only devices with a DHCO (Dynamic Host Configuration Protocol) server can use dynamic IP addresses.
+Static IP addresses offer more reliable data transmissions and exchange information very quickly.
+However, they are less secure and easier to track.
+They are also more expensive, and often only available upon request from your ISP (internet service provider) who assign IP addresses.
+Dynamic IP addresses are far more secure and difficult to track; they are also cheaper, as ISPs can keep them in use constantly.
+However, only devices with a DHCO (Dynamic Host Configuration Protocol) server can use dynamic IP addresses.

 Public IPs vs private IPs

 A public IP address can be accessed and identified online.
 Like your home address, anyone can learn it and send information to you.
 Public IP addresses are globally unique to your device, and every time you send an email or access a website, someone with the correct tools can decipher your IP address.